 - What is the DWI enhancement for an Open Container?

 Have you been charged with Possession of Alcoholic Beverage in Motor Vehicle?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 (b) A person commits an offense if the person knowingly possesses an open container in a passenger area of a motor vehicle that is located on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
 Possession by a person of one or more open containers in a single criminal episode is a single offense.